• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Poitevin dogs have great intelligence.
+• Intelligence Rating: Smart: The Poitevin dogs have great intelligence.

-• Health Issues: Poitevins are commonly healthy dogs.
+• Health Concerns: Poitevins are commonly healthy dogs.

-• Grooming: Effortless: The Poitevin requires minimal grooming.
+• Grooming Requirements: Effortless: The Poitevin requires minimal grooming.

 • Shedding Level: Poitevin dogs are low shedders.

-• Weight Gain Potential / Prone to Obesity: Low to Average: The Poitevin has a low to the average risk for obesity.
+• Obesity Tendency: Low to Average: The Poitevin has a low to the average risk for obesity.

-• Watchdog Ability: Poitevin dogs are one of the best watchdogs.
+• Watchdog Rating: Poitevin dogs are one of the best watchdogs.

 • Good For First Time Owners: Poitevin dogs are good for novice owners, due to their easy-going personality.